 The course will be taught online via Zoom, with two sessions of 1.5 hours per day.
 On each day there will be a 50:50 split between discussion of the work’s music and its history.
 There will be opportunities for questions throughout.

-Participants would do well to listen to a recording of The Creation beforehand, to (re-)familiarise themselves with the music.
+Participants would do well to listen to a recording of The Messiah beforehand, to (re-)familiarise themselves with the music.

 Will music be provided in advance of the course?

 A vocal score can be downloaded in advance from: